Visual Display Units

 - it must be in good condition and able to move

-- it must be the correct height for the
+- It must be the correct height for the chair

-- it must be set up directly in front of the
+- It must be set up directly in front of the user

-this must be directly in front of the user –
+- this must be directly in front of the user - not at an

-there must be room in front of it to rest the
+- there must be room in front of it to rest the wrist

-it must be in good condition so that keying is
+- it must be in good condition so that keying is easy

 If users are concerned about their eyes, employers must offer free